bar9/rust-course-2025-11-20/mdbook/src/day3/15_testing_embedded.md

 - Use integration tests to validate ESP32-C3 behavior
 - Debug embedded code efficiently using both tests and hardware

-## The Challenge of Testing Embedded Code
+## Task: Test Embedded Code on Desktop

-Testing embedded code presents unique challenges:

-**Hardware Dependencies:**
+Building on chapters 13-14, where we created temperature monitoring with data structures, now we need to ensure our code is robust and correct.

+**Your Mission:**
+1. **Test no_std code** on desktop using conditional compilation
+2. **Mock hardware dependencies** (temperature sensor, GPIO) for isolated testing
+3. **Validate algorithms** (circular buffer, statistics) without hardware
+4. **Create testable abstractions** that work both embedded and on desktop
+5. **Add comprehensive test coverage** including edge cases and error conditions

+**Why This Matters:**
+- **Faster development**: Test business logic without flashing hardware
+- **Better reliability**: Catch bugs before they reach embedded systems
+- **Easier debugging**: Desktop tools are more powerful than embedded debuggers
+- **Continuous Integration**: Automated testing in CI/CD pipelines

+**The Challenge:**
-- Code runs on ESP32-C3, but tests run on desktop
+- Code runs on ESP32-C3 (RISC-V), but tests run on desktop (x86/ARM)
-- No access to GPIO, sensors, or timers in the test environment
+- No access to GPIO, sensors, or timers in test environment
-- Different target architectures (RISC-V vs x86/ARM)

-**Resource Constraints:**
-- Limited memory for test data
-- No heap allocation in production code
-- Real-time timing requirements

-**Environmental Factors:**
-- Temperature sensors affected by ambient conditions
-- Timing-sensitive hardware interactions
-- Power states and sleep modes

-**Rust's Solution: Conditional Compilation + Hardware Abstraction**
+- Need to test `no_std` code using `std` tools

 ## Conditional Compilation Strategy